encoredev/encore/docs/tutorials/slack-bot.md

 export default new Service("slack");
 ```

-This is how you create microservices with Encore.
+This is how you create define services with Encore.
 Encore will now consider files in the `slack` directory and all its subdirectories as part of the `slack` service.

 🥐 Create a file `slack/slack.ts` with the following contents: